Blogging is a stream of countless possibilities!

 After that, it will take a few seconds, and your SSL will be installed on your domain.
 You will see a prompt like this after a successful installation.

 You can verify it by clearing the browser’s cache and then visit the site or open in an incognito tab.
 You’ll see a green padlock beside your web address with HTTPS written.
 This is an indication that the SSL certificate has been successfully installed for your site.

 Let’s move on to the next step that is the WordPress installation.

 This is the actual step that we have been preparing our site for so far.
 SiteGround’s cPanel has an automated script installer named Softaculous.
 It installs hundreds of free available scripts on the web in one install.

-Now a page will open with details about the latest WordPress including features, requirements, and other details.
-Simple click on the “Install” button.
+Now a page will open with details about the latest WordPress, including features, requirements, and other information.
+Simply click on the “Install” button.

 It will show some minor configurations before the final install.
 Fill all the necessary information about your new site or change the existing ones.
 Once you’re ready, click on the “Install” button to fire up the WordPress installation process.

 It may take up to 3-4 minutes to complete the installation of your new site.
 Don’t close the browser tab until it completes.
 After a successful installation, you’ll see a confirmation message like this: